 Zurn

-Zurn manufactures products for use in commercial, municipal, and industrial markets.
-As far as I can tell, this particular Zurn part is found at plumbing supply stores.
+At $8, it is commonly found at plumbing supply stores.
 Information found on this product is non-existent but based on the picture, it follows the same design principle as the Fluidmaster’s wax-free seal products.

 If your floor surface is more than half an inch above the closet flange (in my case 1.25″), you must extend the flange so it’s flush with the new floor surface.